 “God, be glorified through my hardship.”

 “Father, remind me of your promises.”

 More of an eternal mindset is what we all need.
 A renewed sense of purpose will greatly impact our prayers, directing our gaze towards him.
 Join me as we renew our mind in the Word, asking God to grow us in prayer.
 For the next two weeks, I invite you to learn more about the many purposes God has for you.
-Download the two-week study, “What's My Purpose?” to complete at your leisure by clicking here.
+Download the two-week study, “What's My Purpose?” by visiting the Library of Downloads page or by clicking below.